 "#39: Eat all the junk food you want, as long as you cook it yourself."

 This rule fits perfectly into a balanced lifestyle for two reasons:

-1. If you’re cooking junk food yourself, it will undoubtedly be healthier than restaurant food.
-You’ll avoid loads of sodium, saturated fat, perservatives, etc., etc.
+1. If you cook junk food at home it will undoubtedly be healthier than restaurant food.
+You'll avoid loads of excess sodium, saturated fat, perservatives, etc., etc.

-Inspired by a restaurant dish (that was not so guilt-free and was loaded with excess sodium), I set out to make a pizza that incorporated the abundance of fresh figs I’ve seen at the Farmer’s Market.
+Inspired by a restaurant dish (that was by no means healthy), I set out to make a pizza that incorporated the abundance of fresh figs I've seen at the farmer's market.